-Ever wonder how much Shipt shoppers earn delivering for Shipt?
-In this guest post below, Shipt shopper Jonathan shares his Shipt pay and earnings, strategies for maximizing your income while delivering, and helpful tips for passing your Shipt shopper interview.
+Ever wonder how much Shipt shoppers get paid?
+In this post, Shipt Shopper Jonathan shares his Shipt pay and earnings, strategies for maximizing your income while delivering, and helpful tips for passing your Shipt shopper interview.

-In this post we’ll take a deep dive into my earnings and how much you can make as a Shipt Shopper.
+In this post we’ll take a deep dive into my earnings and how much money I made as a Shipt Shopper and why being a Shipt Shopper is one of the best food delivery apps.

 What is Shipt?